rajatscode/rajatscode/README.md

 right next door to look at my [gists](https://gist.github.com/rajatscode).

 Beyond coding, I enjoy comedy, hardware hacking, biking, and cooking/eating ridiculously spicy food.
-I also do several things I do not enjoy, like running.
+I also have hobbies I do not enjoy, like running.